jrebagliatti/techcasestudies/_posts/2017-01-17-goodbyeworld.md

 ---
 layout: post
 title: "Creating an automated build pipeline with Azure for GoodbyeWorld Games"
 author: "Tobiah Zarlez"
 author-link: "#"
 #author-image: "{{ site.baseurl }}/images/authors/photo.jpg"
 date: 2017-03-14
 categories: [DevOps]
 color: "blue"
 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: With help from Microsoft, GoodbyeWorld Games implemented a DevOps solution that automated its build process, speeding up and improving its development pipeline.
-verticals: ["Retail, Consumer Products & Services"]
+verticals: [Retail & Consumer Goods]
-language: English
+language: [English]
+geolocation: [North America]
+#permalink: /<page-title>.html
 ---

 Microsoft helped GoodbyeWorld Games create a new, automated build and release pipeline.
 What used to take five hours of work with a seven-day lead time now happens automatically in minutes through DevOps practices.